Preschool: Age 3 to 5

 - February 9: South Surrey and Newton

 The City of Surrey delivers affordable excellence in licensed preschools for children ages 3-5 years.
 The City of Surrey’s high quality, play-based preschool program runs from September to June and is designed to promote healthy growth and development throughout a child’s early years.

 Supported by the British Columbia Early Learning Framework, your child will benefit from programs that encourage creativity, imagination, language, literacy, confidence and independence.
 Learn more in the Early Years Preschool Parent Handbook!

-We are committed to keeping children safe at our preschool programs during COVID-19.
+We are committed to keeping children safe at our preschool programs.
 Review City of Surrey's Preschool Program Safety Guidelines and FAQs.